-- Long Term Lease hold land is amortised over a period of 99 years, being the lease term. - Contifure Plant are depreciated at annual rate of 100 % & Power Plant are depreciated at annual rate of 5% and same is to bring the depreciation rates in line with the useful life of assets as estimated by the Technical Team of the Company.
+- Long Term Lease hold land is amortised over a period of 99 years, being the lease term. - Power Plant are depreciated at annual rate of 5% and same is to bring the depreciation rates in line with the useful life of assets as estimated by the Technical Team of the Company.